Ex-Fugees member Pras fights US forfeiture complaint

 The complaint says Michel was engaged by the brother of Jho Low, a fugitive Malaysian financer charged by the Justice Department last year with embezzling money from the fund to pay for a luxurious lifestyle, to join the illicit lobbying effort.
 It says Michel helped by opening bank accounts under false pretenses to finance the scheme.
 Justice Department officials are trying to recover roughly $38 million from Michel that they say can be connected to that effort.

 A former Justice Department official, George Higginbotham, pleaded guilty in November for his role in that lobbying, marking the first public acknowledgement of a secret attempt to pressure American officials to drop their probe of the fund known as 1MDB.
-The embezzlement from the fund became a political scandal in Malaysia, with money spent on diamond jewelry, high-end artwork, luxury art and investments in “The Wolf of Wall Street” and other Hollywood productions.
+The embezzlement from the fund became a political scandal in Malaysia, with money spent on diamond jewelry, high-end artwork, luxury art and to finance “The Wolf of Wall Street” and other Hollywood productions.

 Most Read Entertainment Stories